Dr. Mark Hyman’s Work in Longevity and Anti-Aging

 Dr. Mark Hyman, a renowned physician and ...

-Katie Wells of The Wellness Mama sits down with Josh Whalen, Founder of Blokes Modern Men’s Health and Co-Founder of Joi Womens’s Wellness to discuss the importance of partners optimizing their health together.
+Katie Wells of The Wellness Mama sits down with Josh Whalen, Founder of Blokes Modern Men’s Health and Co-Founder of Joi Women’s Wellness to discuss the importance of partners optimizing their health together.
 Listen to the full episode here.
 Read below for highlights.

-If you were gonna give a Ted talk in a week, what would it be about?
+Katie: If you were gonna give a Ted talk in a week, what would it be about?

-How we can drastically improve the divorce rate in the US by optimizing couples’ hormones.
+Josh: How we can drastically improve the divorce rate in the US by optimizing couples’ hormones.
 Did you know that 10 to 20% of relationships are sexless?
 I know this can be easily remedied - I’ve seen it.